Frequently Asked Questions

 Students who are enrolled in less than six credit hours can request permission, in writing, to live on campus.

-Students who currently live within the UNC Housing system, re-contract for housing during February for the following academic year.
+Students who currently live within the UNC Housing system, will sign up for housing during February for the following academic year.

 Single rooms are at a premium!
 While we do have some “designated singles”, several of these rooms are held for medical/disability situations.
-Other single rooms are usually spoken for during the “Claim Your Space” process, when current students re-contract for spaces for the following academic year.
+Other single rooms are usually spoken for during the “Call Dibs” process, when current students re-contract for spaces for the following academic year.

-If a student wants to move due to a roommate conflict, they should talk with their Resident Assistant.
-Their RA can assist with roommate conflict resolutions and make roommate agreements.
+If you want to move due to a roommate conflict, please talk to your Resident Assistant.
+Your RA can assist with roommate conflict resolutions and make roommate agreements.
 If the conflict is not resolved, then residents should talk with the Hall Director about changing rooms.
 We try to work with students to make the most amicable situation possible.
 Because of space availability, we sometimes are not able to make the requested changes immediately.

 If you were assigned to a “special interest floor” without requesting it, it is probably because the remaining spaces available were only on this floor at the time of your assignment.